 We wanted to look at a way in which we could link the planting of trees directly back to Imageco’s services.
 The idea was to plant 1 tree per 10m2 sold of Imageco’s recycled bottle eco wall canvas.
 This material is made from 100% recycled plastic bottles and has 80% lower carbon footprint approximately than traditional PVC based wallcoverings.
 The trees will be planted locally by the Yorkshire Dales Millenium Trust in the Nidderdale area of the region.

-Tree planting of course doesn’t offset carbon immediately, but over time they will start to do their job.
+Tree planting of course doesn’t fix your carbon footprint or offset carbon immediately, but over time they will start to do their job.
 We are doing what we can at Imageco to reduce our emissions with the introduction of solar and carbon reduction technology.
 Tree planting is just yet another factor in our fight to reduce our environmental impact at Imageco.

 You can find out more on how Imageco is working to reduce our environmental footprint here.